-PROPORTION OF TOTAL COURSE OR TUITION SCHOOL PROGRAM TAUGHT BY DATE OF WITHDRAWAL REFUND RETAINS Less than 10% 90% refund 10% tuition 10% up to but not including 20% 80% refund 20% tuition 20% up to but not including 30% 60% refund 40% tuition 30% up to but not including 40% 40% refund 60% tuition 40% up to 50% 20% refund 80% tuition More than 50% NO REFUND 100% tuition
+TUITION SCHOOL

+REFUND RETAINS

+90% refund 10% tuition

+80% refund 20% tuition

+60% refund 40% tuition

+40% refund 60% tuition

+20% refund 80% tuition

+NO REFUND 100% tuition

+REFUND 90% refund 80% refund 60% refund 40% refund 20% refund

-A refund due a student shall be based on the date of withdrawal or termination.
+2. A refund due a student shall be based on the date of withdrawal or termination.
 If a student is terminated due to lack of attendance after ten days, then the date of withdraw or termination will be the last date of attendance.
 The refund will be paid within sixty (60) days of the date of withdrawal or termination.

-All institutional refunds are verified using the worksheet on the following page.
+All institutional refunds are verified using the following worksheet.